-- 1. Give each participant a Bison Skeleton Worksheet. - 2.
-Show the bones and the bone tool to the participants.
-The items may be passed around the group. - 3.
-Have participants brainstorm about what each bone is and where it may be located on the skeleton.
-Have them brainstorm about what bone the scraper is made from as well. - 4.
-Working individually or in groups, have participants color in the bone on their worksheets that they feel matches the bone or the scraper from the kit.
+1. Give each participant a Bison Skeleton Worksheet.

+2. Show each bone to the participants.
+The bones may be passed around the group.

+3. Have participants brainstorm about what each bone is and where it may be located on the skeleton.

+4. Working individually or in groups, have participants color in the bone on their worksheets that they feel matches the bone from the kit.
 When everyone has completed their worksheet, share the answers from the Worksheet Key.
-(Note: Participants can color rib, hump and vertebra bones that vary from those on the answer key, as long as they are in the correct skeletal space.) - 5.
-Discuss: - Are bison bones bigger than human bones?
+(Note: Participants can color rib, hump and vertebra bones that vary from those on the answer key, as long as they are in the correct skeletal space.)
+5. Discuss:

+- Are bison bones bigger than human bones?
 Why? - Do humans have some of the same bones as bison ribs, vertebra, skull?
 How are human and bison bones different?